TheDataStation/open_table_discovery/README.md

    ```
    Each dataset is corresponding to a directory "<work_dir>/data/<dataset>".

-## 3. Index tables
+## 3. Index a new table collection
-   We provide indexed "fetaqa", "nq_tables" and "chicago_open" by the "get_data.sh" script.
-   You can ignore this if you don't want to try indexing.

    To index a new dataset (table collection), create 2 diretories,

    a) <work_dir>/data/\<dataset\>